 - Surface treatment

 List of Hazardous Metal Wastes Globe Metal® Handles

 - Mixed metallic powders (fine powders, dust, swarf, borings, trimmings, grindings, shavings, sandings)

-- Titanium powder recycling and disposal
+- Titanium powder

-- Nickel powder recycling and disposal
+- Nickel powder

 - Residues created from smelting and refining operations (drosses, slags, and sludges)